 Bitcoin ATM bans are rolling down the pipeline.
 Here's where they are banned.

-April 17, 2026 by Bradley Cooper — Editor, Connect Media
+July 7, 2026 by Bradley Cooper — Editor, Connect Media

-Bitcoin ATMs have seen significant growth over the 2020s, from just over 6,000 machines to just under 40,000 ATMs today, according to data from Coin ATM Radar.
-However, these machines have not been accepted everywhere, and some countries, localities and one state have banned crypto ATMs entirely due to a rise in fraud.
+Bitcoin ATMs have seen significant growth over the 2020s, from just over 6,000 machines to just under 40,000 ATMs today, according to data from Coin ATM Radar; however, these machines have not been accepted everywhere, and some countries, localities and one state have banned crypto ATMs entirely due to a rise in fraud.

 These machines provide a convenient way for customers to purchase bitcoin and other cryptocurrencies with cash, but fraudsters have also adopted them.
 Scammers pretend to be law enforcement, a loved one, or an authority figure and they convince victims to deposit cash into the bitcoin ATMs.
 This bitcoin is then sent to wallets under the scammer's control.
 As bitcoin transactions are non reversible, there is often few options for victims to get their cash back.